ragges/tektools/README.md

 data.
 Note that the first few bytes of one of the the NVRAM chips is the clock, so it constantly changes.

-You can also use the NVRAM and EEPROM checksumming tool TDSNvrCV_2_0 to check your NVRAM dumps.
+You can also use the NVRAM and EEPROM checksumming tool TDSNvrCV_2_1 to check your dumps.

 If you use the floppy method first, and then immediately flip the NVRAM protection switch and reboot it for GPIB dumping using